128technology/docs/docs/intro_installation_azure.md

 If you are *upgrading* the 128T software from a version prior to 5.0, repeat this procedure for each router running on Azure.
 :::

-#### Determine the Network Interface Layout
+#### Determine the Device Interface Layout

-1. To configure the device interfaces, first identify the VMBus UUID address associated with each network interface on the Linux VM.
+1. To configure the device interfaces, first identify the VMBus UUID address associated with each device interface on the Linux VM.

 	a) Login via SSH to the VM corresponding to the 128T router.

 	b) Run the following command in Linux:
 		`sudo dpdk-devbind.py --status`

 	In the VMBus devices section, the VMBus UUID is the first column (outlined below in red).
-The parameter `if` (outlined below in green) is the name of the associated network interface in Linux.
+The parameter `if` (outlined below in green) is the name of the associated device interface in Linux.

 	![VMBusDevices](/img/VMBusDevicesLinux.png)

-2. Determine the VMBus UUID to network interface mapping in Linux (and therefore subnet in Azure).
+2. Determine the VMBus UUID to device interface mapping in Linux (and therefore subnet in Azure).

 	a) Login to the Azure portal.